The Child Foretold:

 If Tom Riddle had ever wanted political power in the Wizarding World, he should have kept up his “virtuous orphan” act and accepted Slughorn’s offer to pull some strings for him at the Ministry.
 He probably would have been Minister for Magic by the time the Marauders started Hogwarts!

 Instead, he and his band of lost “roaring boys” were simply a nasty little gang of violent hooligans, right from the get-go.
 Terrorizing people was the whole point.
 He wasn’t in this for gain, or influence, or to advance the cause of pureblood supremacy.
 This is the kind of mind that pours boiling water into an anthill just to watch the bugs suffer and die, and scurry about in a panic and trample each other trying to get out of the way of the stream.
 There is no long-term future “goal” involved.
-His policy is violence for its own sake.
-His only goal is to make everybody in the world afraid of him.
+His policy was violence for its own sake.
+His only goal was to make everybody in the world afraid of him.

 At least on Riddle’s part.

 And except for the totally delusional ones, most of his followers probably eventually figured out that they were risking their liberty and their position within society to no purpose.
 Only Bellatrix and her immediate associates were willing to go looking for him once he was safely off the game board.
-And I think that either Lucius Malfoy or somebody else inside the DEs was not uninvolved in seeing to it that she got shut down before she got her mission off the ground.
+And I think that either Lucius Malfoy or somebody else inside the DEs camp was not uninvolved in seeing to it that she got shut down before she got her mission off the ground.

 Voldemort and his Death Eaters were a fact of wizarding life for nearly 20 years before he was defeated at Godric’s Hollow.
-And next to nothing that Rowling has to say on the subject in the first five books quite squares with the “new, improved” version of events in HBP.
-To her, I think they never really became more than some amorphous scary threat looming on the horizon, which she wasn’t even interested in.
+And next to nothing that Rowling has to say on the subject in the first five books quite squares with the “new, improved” version of events as presented in HBP.
+To her, I think they never really were more than some amorphous scary threat looming on the horizon, which she wasn’t even interested in.
 We’ve got to do a lot of retrofitting to drag these puppies back into something that fits the parameters that she’s given us to work within after she turned it all upside-down.

 Tom’s rise probably started out rather slowly, and in stages.
 First there was a period where no one really connected what was going on as an organized campaign.
 This was the period that he was recruiting his core followers.
 There were undoubtedly a few deaths during the early years of his “rise”, and there were a lot more “mysterious disappearances” that might have pointed in his direction if anyone had known what direction to look, but with probably absolutely nothing about them that anyone could prove he was responsible for.
 (I suggest that an investigation of the lake in that sea cave would resolve the mystery of some of those disappearances.)

 Then there must have been a stage where not only did the wizarding public know they were under attack by an organized terrorist group, but that everyone knew the name of the group and the name of its Leader.
 You have to recognize that when anyone in the series says; “You-know-who” whoever they are talking to does know who.
-I suspect that this phase of the Dark Lord’s first rise may have started when he adopted the Dark mark as his signature.
+I suspect that this phase of the Dark Lord’s first rise may have started around when he adopted the Dark mark as his signature.
 It would have been hard for the Ministry to have ignored that.
 That’s when they joined the fun and started trying to catch him.

 The violence would have taken a while to escalate.
 But within a decade or so of this kind of thing, confidence in the Ministry was beginning to be steadily eroded.
 To which, under the direction of Barty Crouch Sr, and people of his stamp, it ultimately responded by making itself over in Voldemort’s image and preying on its own constituency in order to be seen to be “doing something” about the situation.